ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 * [Globus](https://www.globus.org/data-transfer)
   * Move, sync, and share large amounts of data between GridFTP server and a user's computer.
 * **sshfs**
   * Mount a remote filesystem from another server locally on your machine using SFTP.
-This is very useful for viewing files held on the cluster with your local graphics programs (e.g. charts, text files both .docx and .pdf).
+This is very useful for viewing files held on the cluster with your local graphics programs (e.g., charts, text files both *.docx* and *.pdf*).

-###### Install SSHFS
+##### Install SSHFS

 Download via terminal both `macfuse` and and `sshfs` from osxfuse GitHub repository.